Table of Contents

 Cons of Microsoft Fabric

 - Customization Challenges: Although Microsoft Fabric provides a set of pre-designed components and styles, extensive customization beyond these defaults can be challenging.
-Customizing components or styles outside of the provided framework may require significant effort and workaround solutions.
+Customizing components or styles outside the provided framework may require significant effort and workaround solutions such as Azure Functions.

 Accelerate smart decisions with Microsoft Fabric's unified data and AI analytics.